- Prisma v7 Migration on Next.js 16 — Turbopack Fix Guide

 In-depth Next.js guides covering App Router, RSC, ISR, and deployment.
 Get code examples, optimization checklists, and prompts to accelerate development.

 After working through the issues and getting everything running smoothly, I wanted to document the exact process.
-This guide walks you through migrating from Prisma v6 to Prisma v7 in a Next.js 16 application using Turbopack, with proper PostgreSQL adapter configuration.
+This guide walks you through migrating from Prisma v6 to Prisma v7 (currently v7.4.2) in a Next.js 16 application using Turbopack, with proper PostgreSQL adapter configuration.
 By the end, you'll have a working Prisma v7 setup that's fully compatible with Turbopack's module bundling system.

 Understanding the Prisma v7 Changes

-Prisma v7 introduces several breaking changes that fundamentally alter how the client is instantiated and configured.
 The most significant change is the requirement for driver adapters.
 In previous versions, Prisma handled database connections internally through its query engine.
 Version 7 moves to an adapter-based architecture where you explicitly provide a database driver, making the main Prisma Client leaner and more flexible.

 Upgrading the Prisma Packages